Widow of Pat Tillman says her husband's image shouldn't be politicized

 “It is my hope that his memory should always remind people that we must come together.
 Pat’s service, along with that of every man and woman’s service, should never be politicized in a way that divides us.
 We are too great of a country for that,” Marie Tillman wrote.
 “Those that serve fight for American ideals of freedom, justice and democracy.
 They and their families know the cost of that fight.
 I know the very personal cost in a way I feel acutely every day.”

-Pat Tillman turned down a three-year $3.6 million contract with the Cardinals to enlist in the military in May 2002.
-Deeply moved by the terror attacks of September 11, 2001, Tillman said he felt an obligation to make his life count.
+Pat Tillman turned down a three-year, $3.6 million contract with the Arizona Cardinals to enlist in the military in May 2002.
+Deeply moved by the terrorist attacks of Sept.
+11, 2001, Tillman said he felt an obligation to make his life count.

 “My great grandfather was at Pearl Harbor, and a lot of my family has ... gone and fought in wars, and I really haven’t done a damn thing as far as laying myself on the line like that,” Tillman told NBC News on Sept.
 12, 2001.

 While serving in Khost Province in southeastern Afghanistan in April 2004, Tillman was killed during a firefight.
-Initially believed to be a battle between the Taliban and U.S. soldiers, the military later revealed that Tillman was killed by friendly fire.
+Initially said to have been killed by enemy fire in a battle with the Taliban, the U.S. military later revealed that Tillman was killed by friendly fire.

 “This war is so f---ing illegal,” Tillman told Spc.
 Russell Baer, according to a report from SF Gate after the NFL star’s death.